BrianBozi/BrianBozi/README.md

 ### About Me
 <p>My name is Brian Bozigian and i'm a full-stack web developer who loves to learn new languages, whether its human or machine 🤖 </p>

 <p>I enjoy the outdoors and love experiencing new things.
-The three main thing do on my free time would be Hiking 🥾, gamming 🎮, and watching wrestling 💪 </p>
+The main things I like to do in my free time are hiking 🥾, gaming 🎮, and watching wrestling 💪 </p>

 <p> Growing up, I've always loved problem-solving and tinkering with things to figure out how they worked.
 It is safe to say that I never grew out of that, which led to becoming a full-stack web developer. </p>

-<p> I think it important to always want to learn more thing since life is always teaching us new things. 🌱  </p>
+<p> I think it is important to always want to learn more things, since life is always teaching us new things. 🌱  </p>

 ### 💻 Languages <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 28px>